California pummeled by first of back-to-back atmospheric rivers as 'Pineapple Express' sweeps state

 In nearby Costa Mesa, a swift-water rescue team pulled someone from a flowing storm channel.
 The person was taken to hospital in stable condition, the Orange County Fire Authority said in a social media post.

 The fire authority also rescued a man who was trapped on a small island in the Santa Ana riverbed, surrounded by rushing water.
-A paramedic had to be lowered by a helicopter to grab the man and whisk him to safety.
+A paramedic had to be lowered by a helicopter to hoist the man to safety.

 The second atmospheric river, expected to move in late Saturday, is already predicted to be “the largest storm of the season,” according to the National Weather Service.
 The worst part of the storm will hit late Sunday into Monday as it stalls over Point Conception in Santa Barbara County.